clarin-eric/ParlaMint/README.md

 countries, the kind of information included in the corpora, and, of course, language.

-The latest version of ParlaMint is 2.1 which contains corpora for 17 countries (and 16 languages) and is available from the CLARIN.SI repository, where it is avaliable as the linguistically unannotated ([http://hdl.handle.net/11356/1432](http://hdl.handle.net/11356/1432)) and annotated ([http://hdl.handle.net/11356/1431](http://hdl.handle.net/11356/1431)) variants.
+The latest version of ParlaMint is 2.1 which contains corpora for 17 countries (and 16 languages) and is available from the CLARIN.SI repository, both in the linguistically unannotated ([http://hdl.handle.net/11356/1432](http://hdl.handle.net/11356/1432)) and annotated ([http://hdl.handle.net/11356/1431](http://hdl.handle.net/11356/1431)) variants.